 The Investment Treaty Arbitration Review: Energy Charter Treaty

-Despite calls for reform and controversial public debate in the last years surrounding the negotiation of chapters on investment protection in free trade agreements, the practice of investment arbitration continues.
+Despite calls for reform and controversial public debate in the past years surrounding the negotiation of chapters on investment protection in free trade agreements, the practice of investment arbitration continues.
 It remains a popular means for investors worldwide to seek the protection of their rights under bi- or multilateral investment treaties.
-This holds especially true for the Energy Charter Treaty (ECT),2 which in 2019 again saw an influx of new cases and remains the international investment agreement most used by investors.3
+This holds especially true for the Energy Charter Treaty (ECT),2 which in 2020 again saw an influx of new cases and remains the international investment agreement most used by investors.3

 In the past, the prominence of the ECT could be explained by its geopolitical and economic origin.
 At times, it protected investors in the highly profitable but also often strictly governed energy sectors, especially after the breakdown of the Soviet Union, when several countries had regained – for the first time in decades – sovereignty over their natural resources.